KaloyanT/gdis_test_suite/backend/importer/README.md

 }
 ```

-Exporter exports the given chunks one by one to the Database
+Importer exports the given chunks one by one to the Database